 How to Disable Directory Browsing in WordPress

-file by downloading it to your desktop and then opening it in a text editor like Notepad.
+.htaccessfile. - Download the file to your computer, then open it in a plain text editor like Notepad or TextEdit.

 Options -Indexes